Changissnz/political_commentary_with_anecdotes__08-16-2026/README.md

 to think this is a uniquely American thing.
 The War Industry, for example, I feel, is much better equipped than most politicians in describing the conditions of conflict as well as be the foundation where execution can launch from.
 And since the War Industry has to be a shady industry, where press releases are carefully curated, there's a lot left out to be known.
-In virtually every armed conflict the United States has entered since WW2, a great split, a schism if I were to use religious terms, occurs in the host nation of the conflict and the people there have to go about these usually twisted ways of reconciliation that tries not to rely so much on American authority.
+In virtually every armed conflict the United States entered since WW2, a great split, a schism if I were to use religious terms, occurs in the host nation of the conflict and the people there have to go about these usually twisted ways of reconciliation that tries not to rely so much on American authority.
 In defense though, industry cannot be a blanket cure for another nation.
 Industry can help another nation or wannabe nation in their nations.
 The